 - g.
 Warehousing.

 - h.
 Nonretail sales.

 - i.
 Office.

 - j.
 Professional.

 - k.
 Research and development.

 - I. Service.

 - m.
 Wholesaling.

 - n.
 Distribution.

 - Manufacturing.
 The following uses are acceptable under manufacturing any other use of a similar kind so long as it does not produce noise, odor, pollution or other features that are no greater or more objectionable to a reasonable person than the following uses:

 - 1. Precision instrument machining.

 - 2. Electronic and mechanical assembly.

 - 3. Sign and architectural graphic manufacturing.

 - 4. Manufacture of printed material.

 - 5. Computer component assembly.

 - p.
 Combinations of the above-listed uses.

 - q.
 Uses specifically prohibited are:

 - 1. Stamping;

 - 2. Drop forging; or

 - 3. Other uses of similar kind that would produce noise, odor, pollution or other features that are objectionable to a reasonable person.

 - (4) The following uses are permitted in district K with a specific use permit:

 - a.
 Telephone switching facilities.

 - b.
 Mini-storage facilities.

 - c.
-Child day-care operations (licensed child-care centers and school-age program centers).
+Child day care operations (licensed child-care centers and school-age program centers).

 - d.
 Retail establishment selling or offering for sale any alcoholic beverage.

-Setbacks (feet) for District K (fifth business district)
+Setbacks (feet) for Distr ict K (fifth business district)

-Nonresidential buildings
+Nonresidential building s

-Front 25' to the front lot line
+Front ont 25' to the front lot line

 Rear 25' to the rear lot line

 Side street 25' to the side street lot line

 Side 25' to the side lot line

 Notes

-Note 1: Any building or structure erected on a lot abutting district A may not be closer to the boundary line of district A than 50 feet for a single story, 100 feet for a two-story, or 150 feet for three and four-story.
+closer to the boundary l structure erected on a lot abutting district A may not be ine of district A than 50 feet for a single story, 100 feet for for three and four-story.

+structures at a side lot other structures may abut adjacent buildings or other line, provided that a firewall which complies with current

 Note 2: Buildings and other structures may abut adjacent buildings or other structures at a side lot line, provided that a firewall which complies with current city building codes is erected.
 Each group of abutting buildings shall be separated on the side by an open space of not less than 25 feet to the next side lot line or side street line.